gawkermedia/amqp-client-provider/README.md

 ### Handles publisher confirmations and message republishing if messages weren't confirmed

 With a configurable `MessageStore`, every message sent to RabbitMQ (we send messages with persistent flag by default) gets saved to the `MessageStore` (currently, you can choose between a NOOP and MySql backed implementation).
 Then if the RabbitMQ sends back a confirmation that the message was persisted on the broker side, the message gets deleted.
 If no confirmation arrived within the configured timeframe, the `Repeater` resends with the same `Publisher`.
-The message will remain in the resend loop until it finally gets confirmed.
+The message will be picked up by the resend loop until it finally gets confirmed.

 ### Automatically sends consumer confirmations after the message was processed